 Bit Chili And Miagi Return To Wentworth Park

-An added attraction for Saturday week's NSW Finals of the AGRA Schweppes Championships will be special appearances by and Miagi.
-Connections have kindly accepted the NSW 's invitation for their greyhounds to lead out the parades of runners for the finals at .
+An added attraction for Saturday week's NSW Finals of the AGRA Schweppes Championships will be special appearances by Bit Chili and .
+Connections have kindly accepted the NSW GBOTA's invitation for their greyhounds to lead out the parades of runners for the finals at Wentworth Park.

-Bit Chili who will lead out the Sprint finalists is himself the winner of a National title having won the 2007 Rapidvite Championship over 515 metres at Sandown in 29.88.
-Bit Chili is owned by John Tyrrell and was trained by Ruth Matic for victory.
+Bit Chili who will lead out the Sprint finalists is himself the winner of a National title having won the 2007 National Sprint Championship over 515 metres at in 29.88.
+Bit Chili is owned by John Tyrrell and was trained by Ruth Matic for the Nationals victory.

 Bit Chili now stands at stud at Rocky Ridge Farm and owner John Tyrrell and stud master Sam Cauchi have kindly donated a free service to their stud dog to the winner of the NSW Sprint Final.